vuex-orm/vuex-orm/README.md

-import VuexORM from '@vuex-orm/core' import User from './User' import Post from './Post' import users from './users' import posts from './posts'
+import VuexORM from '@vuex-orm/core' import User from './User' import Post from './Post'

 Vue.use(Vuex)

 // Create a new database instance. const database = new VuexORM.Database()

-// Register Models and Modules.
-The First argument is the Model, and
+// Register Models to the database.
+The first argument is the Model.
+You could
-// second is the Module.
+// pass Vuex Module as the second argument, but for now we'll just pass an
+// empty object.
-database.register(User, users)
+database.register(User, {})
-database.register(Post, posts)
+database.register(Post, {})

 // Create Vuex Store and register database through Vuex ORM. const store = new Vuex.Store({